 Campaign Priorities.

-• Working families and seniors need immediate relief from the rapidly increasing cost of living, from housing to healthcare and the everyday items in-between.
+• Working families and seniors need immediate relief from the rapidly increasing cost of living; from gas, groceries, housing, healthcare and the everyday items in-between.

 Rising home and rental prices are in large part due to low housing supply.
-We need to build more housing and find ways to build faster to help make housing affordable.
+I’ve supported plans to build more housing and will continue to work to build more homes in our urbans cores to bring down costs everywhere.

 We have incredibly low capacity to deal with mental illness and drug abuse and not enough incentives to make sure people get the treatment they need.